Renault Argos

 The Renault Argos was an open-top two-seater concept car created by Renault and was first shown at the 1994 Paris Motor Show.
-It was designed by Patrick Le Quément and was displayed purely as a design study with no performance figures issued.
+It was designed by Jean-Pierre Ploué under the direction of Patrick Le Quément and was displayed purely as a design study with no performance figures issued.

 Technical details

 The Argos was powered by a Renault Twingo 1.2 L (1,239cc) 4-cylinder engine mated to an electronically controlled automatic transmission.
 The Argos had a weight of only 750 kg, which is very light for an automobile.